-Parents need to ask the court for a referral for mediation.
-Each parent will meet and talk with the mediator in a private session and then the mediator will decide if the case is suitable for mediation.
+At mediation, each parent will meet and talk with the mediator in a private session and then the mediator will decide if the case is suitable for mediation.
 The parent also may have an attorney present when he or she meets with a mediator.

 If parents can come to an agreement about child custody or on visitation issues, then that agreement is drafted by their attorneys and sent to the court for approval.
 Parents may also decide to stop mediation at any time, if they believe it’s not addressing their needs.